Home | Bibliography | Site Search | Site Map

 Enigmas, Rhetoric and Logical Paradoxes

-Synonyms for 'questions without answers' are 'enigmas' or 'mysteries', 'insoluble riddles' or 'puzzles', and 'imponderables'.
-What is not synonymous is 'logical paradox', because the logical paradoxes are confusions about language, which can be resolved; they are not the eternal questions of mankind.
+Synonyms for 'questions without answers' are 'enigmas' or 'mysteries', 'riddles without solutions' or 'unsolvable puzzles', and 'imponderables'.
+What is not synonymous is 'logical paradox', because the logical paradoxes are confusions about language, which can be resolved; they are not eternal questions of mankind.

 Rhetorical Questions